Meeting Procedure Local Law (2013)

 View Minutes and Agendas

-Council meetings held at Melton Civic Centre are recorded and all meeting recordings are included with the agenda, minutes and appendices using the links above.
-The files are in .mp3 format and can be listened to online or downloaded to your computer.
+Ordinary and Special Council Meetings are audio recorded and all meeting recordings are included with the agenda, minutes and appendices.
+The audio files are in .mp3 format and can be listened to online or downloaded to your computer.
+Visit our Minutes and Agendas webpage.

 All interested members of the public are invited to attend - for any further information please contact the Council's Civic Centre on 9747 7200.